-Systems Specialist, Security and Automaton Department
+Systems Engineer, Security and Automaton Department

 - When did you join TIS and how is your career going so far?